dawg/site/guide/user_guide.md

 Similar to the restrictions on saving a file, we will only let you open up a folder that has a `.dg` extension.
 Navigate to `File` > `Open` to open up the file dialog.
 After choosing a new file, `Vusic` will reload and open your new project.

 ## Audio Files
 Audio files can be imported into the project using the [Workspace Folders](#workspace-folders).
 Currently, the only way to import audio files into the project is by dragging audio files from the opened folders into the [Playlist](#playlists).
-Every time you drag in a new file, `Vusic` checks to see if you've already imported the audio file and adds it to he project if you haven't.
+Every time you drag in a new file, `Vusic` checks to see if you've already imported the audio file and adds it to the project if you haven't.
 These audio files are displayed in the `Audio Files` tab within the [Activity Bar](#layout).
 The audio files listed in the `Audio Files` tab can also be dragged into the [Playlist](#playlists).
 To remove an audio file from your project, right-click and select `Delete` from the dropdown.

 Audio files are uniquely identified by their path.
 This means that changing the location of audio files will cause errors in your project.
 Consequently, moving a project from one computer to another is not very well supported.
 Better methods to uniquely identify audio files are being researched and will be implemented as soon as possible.
 When implemented, projects will be able to recover missing audio files using these unique identifiers.